 Mō te tūranga - About the role

-- Manage your own small caseload of clients on Opioid Substitution Treatment (OST) and AOD assessment and treatment in the Central Otago/Dunstan area
+- Manage your own small case load of clients on Opioid Substitution Treatment (OST) across the central Otago area

-- Maintain regular contact with other Te Whatu Ora Health Services, and NGOs to ensure the best results, with a holistic wrap-around approach
+- Maintain regular contact with other DHB Health Services, and NGOs to ensure the best results, with a holistic wrap around approach

 - Provide one-on-one assessment and counselling for clients with other substance use problems

-- Facilitate evidence-based/best practice intervention processes (including assessment, treatment planning, and intervention) according to your profession's scope of practice
+- Facilitate evidence based/best practice intervention processes (including assessment, treatment planning, intervention) according to your profession's scope of practice

 - Active involvement in the local Community Mental Health team on-call crisis roster is required.
-This covers 24 hr, 7 days a week, and your involvement will proportionate to FTE Development towards becoming or maintaining a Duly Authorised Officer for administering the Mental Health Act is required
+This covers 24 hour, 7 days a week, and your involvement will proportionate to FTE Development towards becoming or maintaining Duly Authorised Officer for administering the Mental Health Act is required

 Mōu ake - About you